 I promised my Frankie that I would go on and live my life without him, as this post describes.
 Despite all the other death and loss I have endured, I think I am doing a damn good job.
 Losing my Aunty Marie has hit me so hard, I miss her so much.
 To see her decline so quickly from dementia, a cruel and evil disease, broke my heart into a million tiny pieces all over again.
 My heart has never truly mended from losing my Frankie, and it has a hell of a lot of healing to do to recover from losing as many loved ones as I have.

-Last Thursday was my Aunty Marie’s funeral, and Frankie has been laid to rest with her and my Uncle Frank in his forever bed.
+Frankie has been laid to rest with his Great Aunty Maria and Great Uncle Frank, and is now in his forever bed.
 When I knew that the prognosis for my Aunty Marie was not good, I knew the right thing to do was to have Frankie laid to rest with her, so they could be together for ever.
 As I wrote in my letter to her, it was the least I could do for her for everything she had done for me over the years.

-Now that Frankie has been laid to rest it is time for me to close the book on that chapter of my life.
+It is now time for me to close the book on that chapter of my life.
 That does NOT mean I will never think about him or miss him, I do that every single day without fail.
 But by dwelling on the ones that have gone, I will not see what is right under my nose, which are the ones who are still here who need me.

 It is time for me to move on to pastures new.